UCAT Route Optimization Plan

 I live on 9W and rely on the bus (do not drive) to get to Poughkeepsie for work.
 I have trouble catching the bus back to Kingston so I can go back home.
 Is there a plan to coordinate better with Dutchess County's bus system?

-Alex asked about 2 months ago
+Alex asked 2 months ago

 Thanks for your question.
 Right now, UCAT strives to coordinate service to Poughkeepsie with MetroNorth schedules.
 If there are other connections that you like to make when you arrive in Poughkeepsie, please let us know.